LinuxForHealth/cdm-fhir-ig/README.md

 ## Release History

-For release history of this IG, view the [Github Release Page](https://github.com/Alvearie/alvearie-fhir-ig/releases).
+For release history of this IG, view the [release page]. (https://github.com/Alvearie/alvearie-fhir-ig/releases).
 Each release includes:

 - Full IG Site Specification (full-ig.zip)
 - A snapshot jar file used to register the IG profiles on an IBM FHIR Server